frickjack/misc-stuff/Notes/accountHydrate.md

 #### The Right Way to Authenticate

 First, authentication - how should a user prove who he is?
-AWS IAM has primitives for setting up users and groups, but that's not your best option for establishing user identities, because it's just one more thing you need to maintain.
+AWS IAM has primitives for setting up users and groups, but that's not your best option for establishing a user's identity, because it's one more thing you need to maintain.

 Instead of administering identity with users and groups in IAM under an AWS account - it's better to setup [federated](https://aws.amazon.com/identity/federation/) authentication
 [with Google Apps](https://aws.amazon.com/blogs/security/how-to-set-up-federated-single-sign-on-to-aws-using-google-apps/)